rjlatail/NYC_311_Forecasting/README.md

 **Population**: Annual figures sourced from the US Census Bureau, interpolated on a linear basis for intermediate dates.

 ### Data Preparation and Transformation
 The data from NYC Open Data was originally over 20GB.
 In addition, while the dataset is generally clean, there is some standard cleaning and transformations that need to be done.
 In order to limit the read/write time and make the operation of the main notebook more efficient, all of the data was read, cleaned and converted into a pickle file.
+The code to do so is in a subsidiary notebook in this repository.
 The main notebook reads this data considerably faster as a result.

 **Scaling**.
 The weather data is unscaled, and has different types of distribution.
+The charts below demonstrate the different types of unscaled distribution:

 ![weather](Charts/weather.jpg)

 Based on these distributions, each feature was scaled in an appropriate fashion: